advaith-ai/scopeAPI/docs/ScopeAPI_Project_Structure.md

 1. Clone the repository
 2. Run `docker-compose up` to start the development environment
-3. Access the frontend at `http://localhost:4200`
+3. Access the admin console at `http://localhost:4200`
 4. API documentation available at `http://localhost:8080/docs`

 For detailed setup instructions, see `README-RUN.md`.